dirtyjtag/DirtyJTAG/docs/install-stlinkv2-swd.md

-# Installing DirtyJTAG on a "Baite" ST-Link clone
+# Installing DirtyJTAG on a ST-Link clone dongle

-Baite dongles are cheap SWD programmer dongles that are widely avaiable on chinese marketplaces.
-Unlike their [aluminium counterparts](install-stlinkv2.md), they have an extra pin for JTAG reset.
+ST-Link clone dongles are the cheap dongles you can find on AliExpress.
+They provide the minimum amount of signals needed for JTAG operation.
+They currently require an SWD programmed in order to install DirtyJTAG on it.

 ## Requirements

- * A Baite dongle
+ * ST-Link v2 dongle
  * An ST Link v2-compatible SWD programmer
  * [stlink](https://github.com/texane/stlink) and OpenOCD installed on your computer